Project

 It seems to have a minor performance improvement, but still fundamentally exhibiting the same page fault behaviour.

-Updated by ciconia (Sharon Rosner) over 2 years ago
+Updated by ciconia (Sharon Rosner) about 4 years ago

 Please forgive me if this is a stupid question, but are fiber stacks in Ruby resizable?
 Can they grow or do they have a fixed size?